llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first two operand and the result have the same vector of integer type.
+The first two operands and the result have the same vector of integer type.
 The third operand is the vector mask and has the same number of elements as the result vector type.
 The fourth operand is the explicit vector length of the operation.